Attempts to overturn the 2020 United States presidential election

+In June 2022, the House Select Committee on the January 6 Attack said it had enough evidence to recommend that the Department of Justice indict Trump, and on December 19, the committee formally made the criminal referral to the Justice Department.
+On August 1, 2023, Trump was indicted by a D.C. grand jury for conspiracy to defraud the United States, obstructing an official proceeding, conspiracy to obstruct an official proceeding, and conspiracy against rights; he pleaded not guilty to all charges.
+The Office of the Special Counsel believed there was enough evidence to convict Trump.
+However, given existing policy against prosecuting sitting presidents, the charges were dismissed following Trump's November 2024 election.
+On August 14, 2023, Trump and 18 co-defendants were indicted in Fulton County, Georgia, for their efforts to overturn the election results in that state.
+Four pleaded guilty.
+As of October 2025, the others (including Trump) have not yet been tried.
+The investigation into those who attacked the U.S. Capitol building was the largest criminal probe in U.S. history.
+Over 1,500 people were charged with federal crimes; 10 Proud Boys and Oath Keepers leaders were convicted of seditious conspiracy.
+However, Trump pardoned them en masse on his first day back in office in 2025.

-Trump has publicly continued to insist that the election was stolen, telling a group of historians in mid-2021 that the election was "rigged and lost" and publicly stating in August 2022 that he should be declared the president or a new election should be held "immediately".
-Trump supporters continue attempts to overturn the election results, pushing for state legislature resolutions and new lawsuits, raising concerns among legal experts that public confidence in democracy is being undermined to lay the groundwork for baselessly challenging future elections.
+Trump continues to insist the election was stolen, telling a group of historians in mid-2021 that the election was "rigged and lost", stating in 2022 that he should be declared president or a new election held "immediately".
+In 2022, Trump supporters continued their attempts to overturn the election, pushing for state legislature resolutions and new lawsuits.
+Legal experts said public confidence in democracy was being undermined to lay the groundwork for baselessly challenging future elections.
+Trump continued to make these claims during his second presidency in 2025.

 Background

 Trump's 2012 accusations of electoral fraud

-In the aftermath of the 2012 presidential election, in which incumbent president Barack Obama won re-election against Mitt Romney, Trump tweeted that "The electoral college is a disaster for a democracy", that the election was a "total sham", and that the United States was "not a democracy".
+In the aftermath of the 2012 presidential election, in which incumbent president Barack Obama won re-election against Mitt Romney, Donald Trump tweeted that "The electoral college is a disaster for a democracy", that the election was a "total sham", and that the United States was "not a democracy".